white-noise/rensetsu/README.md

 - metric for how many times a kanji has been identified correctly, kept track of on a user by user basis
 - final styling, choose consistent spacing, and cutting extraneous pages

-### jukugo roma-kana processing
+### jukugo kana processing
-- organize into a series of passes, non-nested, handled by functions with names
-- (1) initial generous syllable break, (2) obvious dipthong break, (3) small character break, (4) retroactive insertion of long vowels with option for user correction, (5) non-standard characters and invalid romanizations
-- the reverse of this is slightly easier, with recognition of small characters and scrubbing for various non-visibles
+- new helper function (internal module) for converting between kana and romaji (the easier direction) and between hiragana and katakana

 ### what is displayed on a profile
 - standard user data: name, username